gopinathsjsu/team-project-renaissance/README.md

 - Resolved the cors error by removing some invalid options and adding appropriate headers
 - Added the app to an autoscaling group(minimum 3 instances) with Load Balancer
 - Plan to work on the documentation today and tomorrow

+**5/12/2021**

+Surabhi:
+- Added Search bar on frontend for transactions and bill pay page to search transactions.
+- Added function in backend to display records containing credit/debits for transfer funds and rendered on page.
+- Rendered transaction in a time period for external billpay page.
+Worked on UI and backend for search bar functionality

 # To Run the app